 Instructions

-Combine the coconut milk, shredded coconut, condensed milk, and heavy cream in a blender and blend until all the ingredients are mixed.
+Blend the ingredients: Add the coconut milk, shredded coconut, sweetened condensed milk, and heavy cream to a blender.
+Blend until smooth and fully combined.

 Recipe Variation